LYNDHURST PUBLIC SCHOOLS

 2) During the Investigation Process:

 - The School Anti Bullying Specialist (ABS) will conduct a thorough investigation.
-This process will include interviewing several students and faculty members.
+This process will include interviewing students and faculty members (if necessary).

 - The ABS will submit the report within 10 school days to the building principal.